Haixing-Hu/js-type-detect/README.md

   object, i.e., an instance of the `File`, `Blob`, `FileList`, `FileReader`, or `FileReaderSync` class.
 This function will check for the availability of File API features in the current environment before making the type determination.
+- `isFunction(value): boolean`: whether the specified value is a JavaScript function object.
+Note that async functions are also considered function objects, but generator functions are not.
+To detect generator functions, use the `isGenerator(value)` function.
+- `isGenerator(value): boolean`: whether the specified value is a JavaScript generator object or a generator function.
 - `isGlobalObject(value): boolean`: whether the specified value is the [global object].
+- `isHtmlElement(value): boolean`: whether the specified value is a JavaScript DOM element.
+It checks for specific DOM element properties like 'innerHTML', 'ownerDocument', 'style', 'attributes', and 'nodeValue'.
 - `isIntl(value): boolean`: whether the specified value is a JavaScript built-in object under the `Intl` namespace.
 - `isIterator(value): boolean`: whether the specified value is an iterator object, i.e., an object with a `next()` method.
+- `isMap(value): boolean`: whether the specified value is a JavaScript built-in `Map` object.
+This function works correctly across different JavaScript realms.
+- `isNonNullObject(value): boolean`: whether the specified value is a non-null object, i.e., the value is of type 'object' and is not null.
 - `isNumber(value): boolean`: whether the specified value is a JavaScript built-in `number` primitive, or a `Number` object.
 - `isNumeric(value): boolean`: whether the specified value is a JavaScript built-in `number` primitive, or `bigint` primitive, or `Number` object.
+- `isPlainObject(value): boolean`: whether the specified value is a plain JavaScript object.
+An object is considered plain if it's created by `{}`, `new Object()`, or `Object.create(null)`, and doesn't have custom `Symbol.toStringTag` or `Symbol.iterator`.
+- `isSet(value): boolean`: whether the specified value is a JavaScript built-in `Set` object.
+This function works correctly across different JavaScript realms.
 - `isString(value): boolean`: whether the specified value is a JavaScript built-in `string` primitive, or `String` object.
 - `isSymbol(value): boolean`: whether the specified value is a JavaScript